 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect irregularities, including fraud.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.

 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.
 However, the primary responsibility for the prevention and detection of fraud rests with both those charged with governance of the entity and management.

-We obtained an understanding of the legal and regulatory frameworks that are applicable to the Police and Crime Commissioner and determined that the most significant are:
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Police and Crime Commissioner and the Group and determined that the most significant are:

-- Local Government Act 1972, - Local Government Act 2003,
+- Local Government Act 1972,

+- Local Government Act 2003,

-- The Local Authorities (Capital Finance and Accounting) (England) Regulations as amended in 2018 and 2020, - The Local Audit and Accountability Act 2014, - The Accounts and Audit Regulations 2015, - The Police Reform and Social Responsibility Act 2011, - Anti-social behaviour, Police and Crime Act 2014, - Police Pensions scheme regulations 1987, - Police Pensions regulations 2006; and - Police Pensions regulations 2015.
+- The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 as amended in 2018 and 2020,

+- The Local Audit and Accountability Act 2014 (as amended),

+- The Accounts and Audit Regulations 2015,

+- The Police Reform and Social Responsibility Act 2011,

+- Anti-social behaviour, Police and Crime Act 2014,

+- Police Pensions scheme regulations 1987,

+- · Police Pensions regulations 2006; and

+- · Police Pensions regulations 2015.

-In addition, the Police and Crime Commissioner has to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation, general power of competence, procurement and health & safety.
-We understood how the Police and Crime Commissioner is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, the head of internal audit and those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
-We corroborated this through our reading of the Police and Crime Commissioner's committee minutes, through enquiry of employees to confirm the Police and Crime Commissioner's policies, and through the inspection of employee handbooks and other information.
+In addition, the Police and Crime Commissioner and the Group have to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation, general power of competence, procurement and health & safety.

+We understood how Police and Crime Commissioner and the Group are complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, head of internal audit, those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of noncompliance.
+We corroborated this through our reading of the Police and Crime Commissioner's and the Group's committee minutes, through enquiry of employees to confirm Police and Crime Commissioner and the Group policies, and through the inspection of employee handbooks and other information.
 Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation.

-We assessed the susceptibility of the Police and Crime Commissioner's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
-Based on our risk assessment procedures, we identified manipulation of reported financial performance by, inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks.
+We assessed the susceptibility of the Police and Crime Commissioner's and the Group's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
+Based on our risk assessment procedures, we identified inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks.

-To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Police and Crime Commissioner's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine.
+To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Police and Crime Commissioner's and the Group's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine.